-The Care Act was introduced in April 2015 to make care and support more accessible and consistent across the whole of England.
+The Care Act (2015) makes care and support more accessible and consistent across England.

-The changes mean that people will be able to get the care and support they need, either from the council or from other organisations in the community.
+The changes mean that people will be able to get the care and support they need.
+This can come from either the council or other organisations in the community.
 There'll be different ways to pay for care and support.
 Help will also be available for people who give unpaid care and support to an adult family member or friend.

 Changes introduced through the Care Act include: